yuvalbir10/Trustworthy-Machine-Learning-EX1/README.md

 TODO: the excute function currently gets batch of images but does not do anything with the batching. maybe i need to run it for each image in the batch seperately

 so that we will have the estimated derivative as the average incline.

+# Q2
+In this question I implemented a transfer attack using the deravative of the mean of all models.
+There were many techniches both in class and in the referenced paper on how to combine the gradients of the models.
+I chose a version of the mean of the gradients of the models which is similar to the idea in the paper.